Warren Hills Regional High School: Field hockey

 Since 1970, the field hockey program has won over 500 matches, and they have taken home numerous conference titles and several district titles.
 The girls field hockey team won the North II Group III state sectional title in 1984, 1996, 1997, 1999-2003, 2009 and 2012-2014 and won the North I Group III state sectional championship in 2015-2019.
 The team won the Group III championship in 2014 (defeating runner-up Ocean City High School in the final game of the tournament) and in 2015 (vs. Ocean City).

 Between 2000 and 2014, the team had a record of 264-71-12 under coach Laurie Kerr, winning nine sectional titles.
 In 2014, after nine unsuccessful title-game appearances, the team won the program's first Group III state championship with a 5-4 win in overtime against Ocean City High School, a team that had beaten them six previous times in the championship game.
 The 2015 team repeated as Group III champion with a 1-0 win in the championship game, defeating Ocean City for the second year in a row.

 Other sports

 The girls' bowling team won the Group III state title in 2017 and 2018.
 In 2017, the team won the Tournament of Champions, the first team from the northern part of the state to take the overall title.

 In 2013, the school's varsity cheerleading team won the 2013 Skyland Conference, overall and Raritan.
 The cheerleading team won the NJCDCA Group III state championship title in 2017.

 In 2016, the boys' basketball team won the North II Group III sectional championship.
 They came back from a 10-0 deficit at the start of the game and defeated the 19th-ranked team in the state Chatham High School by a final score of 52-46 to earn the program's first ever sectional championship.

 Administration

 The school's principal is Chris Kavcak.
 His administration team includes two assistant principals.

 Notable alumni

+Alumni of Warren Hills Regional High School and its predecessor, Washington High School, include: